IntersectMBO/plutus/docs/ethereum-contracts/README.md

 | 50 |	+103		|[0x38ff96...](https://etherscan.io/address/0x38ff96eec0a5d05fcfcb646f4019fb093d0831b4)|			|		|No   |1,062	    |548    |1,567.34 ETH	| $227,264	  |

 It's immediately noticeable that only 3 out of the 50 contracts with the largest revenue are ERC-20 tokens.
-Many of the others seem to be used for infrastructure purposes.
+Several of the most popular non-ERC-20 contracts seem to be used for infrastructure purposes.

 The three ERC-20 contracts are as follows: